bhlaban/tu-connect/README.md

 1. **Register**: Create a new account by providing your email, password, first name, and last name
 2. **Login**: Sign in with your credentials
-3. **Log Experiences**: Click "Log New Experience" to record a stream visit
+3. **Log Fishing Trips**: Click "Log New Trip" to record a stream visit
-4. **View Experiences**: See all your logged experiences on the main page
+4. **View Fishing Trips**: See all your logged fishing trips on the main page
-5. **Edit/Delete**: Manage your existing experiences
+5. **Edit/Delete**: Manage your existing fishing trips

 ## API Endpoints